-It's available to families with a child up to the age of 19, or a child up to the age of 25 if they've special educational needs or disabilities.
+Early help is available to families with a child up to the age of 19, or a child up to the age of 25 if they've got special educational needs or disabilities.

 The best way to get early help support is to talk to a professional who knows you already.
 This could be your child's doctor, teacher, support worker, school nurse, health visitor or early intervention and prevention worker.
 They'll be able to talk to you about what additional help you may need and how to access it.

 - Speak to a professional who already knows your child to ask for early help support

 - Alternatively, you can contact us using the details on this page to ask for early help support

 Support you can request

 Your family can get help with a variety of issues you may need support for, including:

 Professionals you'll work with

 Our early help team, a charity or a health service can provide your early help support.
 Key workers, such as teachers or children's centre staff, can agree with you on an action plan to make sure you get the right support.

 Where more than one organisation is involved in supporting your family, we'll work together to create a single support plan which coordinates all our actions and activities.